 Water butts are one of the easiest ways to conserve water.
-One estimate is that 24,000 litres of rain falls on your house roof annually, and in addition to your house, rain can be collected from sheds, garages and greenhouses.
+One estimate is that 24,000 litres of rain falls on your roof annually, and in addition to your house, rain can be collected from sheds, garages and greenhouses.
 All that's required is some guttering to be in place and a drain pipe to direct the water into the butt.

 Any overflow can be redirected to a drain or you could set up a system where excess water is transferred to another butt.

 Water Butts come in many styles, most resemble big green barrels made from plastic, others have the appearance of wooden barrels, or are thinner to locate into compact spaces.
 A tap to fill your watering can is an advantage, particularly if the butt is raised from the ground, so the perfect solution in most cases would be the slimline Ward butt with tap, stand and diverter kit, which is designed to fit into a limited space.

 Instead of using a watering can, you may consider the Hozelock Water Butt Pump.
 Using high pressure (1.1bar), this pump will supply water to sprinklers, guns and other watering systems.